huggingface/transformers/docs/source/en/models.md

 2. loading the pretrained weights
 3. placing the pretrained weights on the model

 You need enough memory to hold two copies of the model weights (random and pretrained) which may not be possible depending on your hardware.
-In distributed training environments, this is an even bigger challenge because each process loads a pretrained model.
+In distributed training environments, this is even more challenging because each process loads a pretrained model.

 Transformers reduces some of these memory-related challenges with fast initialization, sharded checkpoints, leveraging Accelerate's [Big Model Inference](https://hf.co/docs/accelerate/usage_guides/big_modeling) feature, and supporting lower bit data types.